zhy6a/zhy6a.github.io/_pages/about.md

 # 🔥 News -
 - *2023.12*: One paper is accepted by AAAI 2024.
-- *2023.12*: One papers is submitted to CCF B conferences.
+- *2023.12*: One paper is submitted to CCF B conferences.

 # 📝 Publications